not-a-bird/steem-bash/README.md

  * `get_price`, `get_prices`
 Gets the price for a given crypto currency from cryptocompare.com.

+ * `get_historic_price`
+Gets the price for a given crypto currency at a specified point in the past.

  * `get_steempower_for_vests`
 Gets the steem power based for an input number of vesting shares.